• Skip to primary navigation

 • Be sure to combine the coconut milk first (see note).
 It separates into thick cream and watery goo as it sits, and we want creamy, homogenous milk for the best results.

 • Bake the cake in an 8-inch cake pan as directed.
-The cake will be too thin if baked in a 9-inch pan, which holds 25% more volume.
-(However, the recipe can be increased to serve more people – instructions below.)
+A 9-inch pan holds 25% more volume, although one reader made it in a 9-inch pan and reported that it wasn't too thin.
+The recipe can also be increased to serve more people – instructions below.

 • Take care not to overbake the cake.
 When it's done, the top should spring back to the touch, the sides should be pulling away from the pan, and a toothpick inserted near the center should come out with a few moist crumbs – no wet batter and not completely clean.